TheFreeCoin/DEFI-freefinance-document/products/yield-farming/README.md

 ![](../../.gitbook/assets/docs-masthead-1-%20%282%29.png)

-Yield Farms allow users to earn CAKE while supporting PancakeSwap by staking LP Tokens.
+Yield Farms allow users to earn CAKE while supporting FreeFinance by staking LP Tokens.

 Check out our [How to Use Farms guide](https://docs.pancakeswap.finance/products/yield-farming/how-to-use-farms) to get started with farming.